colinjeanne/stop-lang/readme.md

     PUSH "GOTO" "test" ; Inserts the command GOTO "test" as the first command

+### SHIFT value [amount]
+The `SHIFT` command takes a value and optionally an integer amount to shift by, defaulting to `1`.
+Positive amounts shift the value to the left and negative shift the value to the right.
+Lists and strings are shifted by rotating the items or characters by the given amount. `UNDEFINED` and non-finite numbers always shift to themselves.
+Finite numbers are treated as 32-bit two's complement numbers and are shifted bitwise.
+Right shifts preserve sign.

+    SHIFT 1 2 ; Returns 4
+    SHIFT 2 -1 ; Returns 1
+    SHIFT "test" ; Returns "estt"

 ### SUB value1 value2 [...valueN]
 The `SUB` command requires at least two values and will subtract them from one another with subtraction being defined depending on the types of the values.